shionhonda/hippocampus-garden/content/blog/double_descent/index.md

 $$

 ### Reproducing the Results
-The authors also evaluates flooding by ResNet-18/CIFAR-10 experiments, I simply reproduced one of the main results in the following settings.
+The authors also evaluate flooding by ResNet-18 / CIFAR-10 experiments.
+Here I simply reproduced one of the main results in the following settings.
 Since the settings are basically the same as above, I highlight configurations that are different.
-Note that flooding is equipped instead of label noise.
+Note that flooding is replacing label noise.

 |        Config        |            Value            |
 | :------------------: | :-------------------------: |